ptcane/mixtape-tutorial/docs/flask-jinja-templates.md

 - return a jinja template instead to be displayed (which itself may incorporate other templates)
 - pass Python data structures to be used by that template (such as lists and dictionaries)

 This is a powerful combination which is central to making our web pages **dynamic**.

+By default, Flask will look for templates in the `/templates` directory next to the application code.

 ### Code walkthrough - Flask